 Michelle is clearly a shy, sheltered, and closed-off person.
 In the beginning of the story, she talks of how her father died suddenly when she was a teenager, leaving her and mom alone.
 From the first 30-45 minutes, the player learns that her mom is very controlling over Michelle due to her own fears after losing her husband or maybe just her inability to let her daughter grow and eventually move on.
 If she lets her daughter move on, she risks being alone which seems to be a trigger for her issues.

-Michelle works mainly because she just has too and not for her own pleasure or ambitions.
-After her father died, she performed and did well academically and work-wise for her mom.
-In my opinion she seemed to have lost direction in her life.
+As for her life outside of the house, Michelle works mainly because she just has too and not for her own pleasure or ambitions.
+After her father died, she did well academically and work-wise mainly for her mom.
+In my opinion it was after his death, that she seemed to have lost direction in her life.
 Michelle was doing what she had to do and not truly living a life she wanted.
 It also seemed as if she really didn’t have any friends besides her coworkers and mother.
 Overall her background was from a very traditionalist viewpoint and lifestyle that, while Michelle has fully adapted too, it became clear to the player that she was feeling somewhat caged by her own life.

 The writer did a great job not making the mom a “villain” or just the bad guy because tradition said so.
-Yes she does follow a tradition mindset but there is real underling trauma that plays a much bigger role.
-After her mom learned of Michelle having a female lover she didn’t know how to react due to the shock.
-Michelle was heartbroken so she moved in with Sam and they didn’t communicate for an extended period of time.
-Michelle only saw her mother again when a hospital called her to let her know that her mother suddenly collapsed in the street and was very ill.
+Yes she does follow the tropes of being a stern and cold person who would be an antagonist but there is real underling trauma that plays a much bigger role.
+After her mom learned of Michelle having a female partner she didn’t know how to react due to the shock.
+Michelle was heartbroken by her reaction so she moved in with Sam and they didn’t communicate for an extended period of time.
+She only saw her mother again when a hospital called her to let her know that she suddenly collapsed in the street due to illness.

 It becomes super obvious when in the end of the story, after Michelle’s mother became hospitalized, that all her mom really cared about was her daughter just being there in her life.